China's PLA confirms 5 missing Arunachal youths found: Union Minister Kiren Rijiju | Law-Order

 The incident of five missing youths came to light when two members from their group, who had gone for hunting in the jungle together, returned home and informed the families of the five that they had been whisked away by the Chinese troops from Sera-7, an Army patrol zone located about 12 km further north of Nacho.
 Nacho is the last administrative circle along the McMahon Line and is around 120 km from the district headquarters Daporijo.

 Those who were allegedly kidnapped by the Chinese army have been identified as Toch Singkam, Prasat Ringling, Dongtu Ebiya, Tanu Baker and Ngaru Diri.
+An Army official said, "As a result of persistent efforts of the Indian Army, five missing hunters from Indian side of LAC in Upper Subansiri, who had inadvertently crossed over to other side on 02 Sept 2020, were traced.
+The Chinese Army on September 8 responded on Hotline and confirmed that the missing Indians have been found on their side.
+Formalities for their early transfer is being coordinated with the Chinese Army."
 On Monday, China brushed off questions over the whereabouts of the five youths and needled India, saying it has never recognised Arunachal Pradesh which it claims is part of south Tibet.

 "China's position on the east sector of the China-India boundary, or Zangnan (the southern part of China's Xizang (Tibet) ), is consistent and clear," Chinese foreign ministry spokesperson Zhao Lijian told a media briefing in Beijing, adding the Chinese government has never recognized the "so-called Arunachal Pradesh".
 "I'm not aware of the situation you mentioned," the spokesperson said when asked about any updates about the missing Indian nationals.